Thanks to all who attended the LAN Spring Forum!

 APM Framework Refresh

-Sam Nussbaum, past chair of the APM Framework and Progress Tracking Work Group, will share how the APM Framework is being refreshed in light of evolving concepts of what constitutes an APM.
+Sam Nussbaum, former Chair of the APM Framework and Progress Tracking Work Group, will share how the APM Framework is being refreshed in light of evolving concepts regarding what constitutes an APM.

 Administrator, Centers for Medicare and Medicaid Services